 There are several interpretations of the term Government Furnished Property (GFP).
-The focus of MIL-Comply automation is UID-marked end-items provided to contractors to undergo MRO processing.
+The focus of most automation is UID-marked end-items provided to contractors to undergo maintenance, repair and overhaul (MRO) processing.
 This does not include equipment (GFE) lent for the purposes of contract execution, nor raw materials (GFM) that are used in manufacturing.

 Historical Perspective of the GFP Module